AndraRaco/App-Receipt-Scanner/README.md

 # App-Receipt-Scanner

-An Android app that scans a receipt and calculates how much an individual should pay/tip written in Kotlin.
+An Android app (written in Kotlin) that scans a receipt and calculates how much an individual should pay/tip.
 ## Requirements

 - !!!!!!DE ADAUGAT!!!!!!!